uwmadisonieee/Server-And-Database-Workshop/README.md

 ### Postman

+> Need just for Express.JS and MongoDB Workshop

 [Postman](https://www.getpostman.com/) is a tool used to call HTTP Request and see the response.
 This will be used to test that our server is correctly handling all various HTTP Request.

 ### MongoDB

+> Need just for MongoDB Workshop

 When you download MongoDB you actually get a few different executables, we are worrying about just two: `mongod` and `mongo`